jamstooks/Benchmarker/docs/design/StateShape.md

 Note: This assumes that we are using the "latest" version for these intitutions unless one of the filters is "version".

+## Selected groups

+These are the groups that are currently selected for display and is just an array of group keys.

+    [1, 3]